JochenFM/Milestone_2/README.md

 *Colour Palette*

-Color composition was inspired by this 1980 picture of Margaret Martin (left) and Helen Walker (who is included in the memory game).
+Color composition was inspired by this 1980 picture of two statisticians - Margaret Martin (left) and Helen Walker (who is included in the memory game).

 ![Color](assets/images/walker_martin.png)